abhijaigarg/drone-follow/README.md

-drone-follow
+RGB camera based single human tracking
 ============

-A script that runs on Opencv and allows a Quadcopter (mini-drone) to autonomously track a human subject in real time and follow them arounf
+A script that runs on OpenCV, and allows a camera to track the movement of a human subject.
+Can be applied to security cameras for human tracking and drones for autonomous flight to follow human subjects.